 Your level of stress and how you feel about caregiving can change from day to day and may also depend on your older adult’s health.

-By regularly making notes on how you’re feeling, you can track your stress and compassion fatigue levels over time.
+By regularly taking note of how you’re feeling, you can track your stress and compassion fatigue levels over time.

-You could try rating how you feel on a scale of 1-10.
+You could try rating your feelings on a scale of 1 to 10.

-For example, if you’re usually feeling irritated and overwhelmed as well as having trouble sleeping due to worry, you might decide that you’re at a 7 and jot down a few top symptoms.
+For example, if you’re usually feeling irritated and overwhelmed as well as having trouble sleeping due to worry, you might decide that you’re at a seven and jot down a few top symptoms.

-The scale is up to you – a 1 could mean no symptoms at all, a 5 could be a variety of symptoms that come and go, and a 10 could be that your symptoms are so severe and unrelenting that your health is at serious risk.
+The scale is up to you – a one could mean no symptoms at all, a five could be a variety of symptoms that come and go, and a 10 could be that your symptoms are so severe and unrelenting that your health is at serious risk.

-Keeping an eye on your compassion fatigue levels and top symptoms helps you notice and take action before you reach a severe stage, like a 9 or 10.
+Keeping an eye on your compassion fatigue levels and identifying the top symptoms helps you notice and take action before you reach a severe stage, such as a 9 or 10.

 2. Make self-care a priority

-Taking care of yourself isn’t a luxury.
-Self-care is essential for long term caregiving.
-It keeps you mentally and physically healthy and protects against compassion fatigue.
+Taking care of yourself isn’t a luxury; it's a necessity.
+Self-care is essential for long-term caregiving.
+It keeps you mentally and physically healthy, protecting against compassion fatigue.

 It might feel selfish to take time for yourself, but if you’re run-down, overwhelmed, and have a short temper, that will definitely come through when you’re caring for your older adult.